Like what you see?

 WPA2 was developed in 2004 as the first truly new security protocol since the invention of WiFi.
 The major advance made by WPA2 was the usage of the Advanced Encryption System (AES), a system used by the US government for encrypting Top Secret information.
 At the moment, WPA2 combined with AES represents the highest level of security typically used in home WiFi networks, though there remain a number of known security vulnerabilities even in this system.

 In 2018, the WiFi Alliance announced the release of a new standard, WPA3, that will gradually replace WPA2.
-This new protocol has yet to be rolled out, but promises significant improvements over earlier systems.
+This new protocol has yet to be adopted widely, but promises significant improvements over earlier systems.
 Devices compatible with the new standard are already being produced.

 Update: It’s hardly been a year since the launch of WPA3, and several WiFi security vulnerabilities have already been unveiled, which could enable attackers to steal Wi-Fi passwords.
 The next generation Wi-Fi security protocol relies on Dragonfly, an improved handshake that aims to protect against offline dictionary attacks.